yamcs/yamcs-studio/README.md

 - Under `Preferences > Maven > Discovery`, click on the `Open Catalog` button and install the Tycho Configurator from there.
 This plugin will add support for Tycho artefacts to the integrated Maven build cycle.

 - Import the Yamcs Studio maven projects into the workspace by right clicking in the navigator and choosing `Import > Maven > Existing Maven Projects`.
 Follow the on-screen instructions.

-- Repeat the previous step by importing the projects found directly under the `p2deps` subfolder.
-These are detached from the main maven build, and need to be imported separately.

 - Open the `*.platform` file found in the project `org.yamcs.studio.platform`.
 Click the upper right link `Set as target platform`.
 This operation may take a while, as it will attempt to resolve and download third-party dependencies.